-8 week program
+- ✓ 8 week program

-\bigcirc 1.5-2 hours each week
+- 1 1.5-2 hours each week

-Reflection Model
+- Reflection Model

-Facilitators have completed a 4 day initial training to be able to offer.
+- Facilitators have completed a 4 day initial training to be able to offer.

-S www.circleofsecurityinternati onal.com
+- www.circleofsecurityinternational.com

-2011 Circle of Security Parenting (COSP) classes began taking place in Nebraska after a Psychologist attends a training out of state 2016 A one-day Boos to support curre First evaluation future reports to biannually.
-2012-13 Several individuals from his region of the state went to the facilitator training and grant funding was secured to offer classes 2017 January 2017, c A second Facilit Lincoln, NE, and 2013 Later in 2013, a separate group convened to discuss bringing the COSP facilitator training to Nebraska to train a larger cohort of facilitators 2019 Fidelity Coachin continued Peer DHHS streamlin facilitators for c 2014 In 2014, a four-day COSP facilitator training was held in Nebraska and 114 individuals were trained to participate in currently being for the Education COSP Facilitator 2015 Support was continued for the 130 current facilitators in the state including conference calls, newsletters, and a newly developed Nebraska COSP website 2020 Due to pandem allows facilitato virtual COSP pro one-day Booster training was held o support current COSP facilitators. irst evaluation report completed, uture reports to be published iannually.
-COSP
+A one-day Booster training was held 2016 Circle of Security Parenting 2011 to support current COSP facilitators.
+(COSP) classes began First evaluation report completed, taking place in Nebraska future reports to be published after a Psychologist attends biannually. a training out of state January 2017, consultation groups begin in NE 2017\\ Several individuals from his region of the 2012-13 state went to the facilitator training and A second Facilitator training was held in grant funding was secured to offer classes Lincoln, NE, and 96 individuals were trained Fidelity Coaching supported (along with Later in 2013, a separate group convened 2019 2013 continued Peer Reflective Consultation). to discuss bringing the COSP facilitator training to Nebraska to train a larger DHHS streamlined a system to reimburse cohort of facilitators facilitators for court-ordered parents to be able to participate in the program.
+The process is 2014\ currently being managed by the Nebraska Assoc.
+In 2014, a four-day COSP facilitator training was held for the Education of Young Children (NeAEYC). in Nebraska and 114 individuals were trained COSP Facilitators included in the Early Childhood Mental Health Community of Practice.
+Support was continued for the 130 2015 current facilitators in the state including Due to pandemic, COSI conference calls, newsletters, and a newly 2020 allows facilitators to offer developed Nebraska COSP website virtual COSP programs, and trains many new Nebraska facilitators virtually.